a-tk/a-tk.github.io/docs/_posts/2023-05-15-diamond-section-saw.markdown

 basic DC speed controller was essentially all that was there.

-Taking notes from this, I designed a much smaller mechanism using scrap parts that I have had laying around for some time.
-Two 15mm aluminum plates, bearings, and a small but powerful DC motor, but with a twist: I'd use diamond wire to built a bandsaw blade.
+Taking notes from this, I designed a much smaller mechanism using scrap parts that I have had lying around for some time.
+Two 15mm aluminum plates, bearings, and a small but powerful DC motor, but with a twist: I'd use diamond wire to build a bandsaw blade.

 ## Build

 Building was pretty straightforward, mostly standard techniques for everything.

-Of note was (because its new to me) was using a boring head in the horizontal spindle to machine bearing seats.
+Of note was (because it's new to me) was using a boring head in the horizontal spindle to machine bearing seats.

 The frame was separated by simple and cheap aluminum standoffs.
 Spring washers